Warner Bros. Games: Warner Bros. Interactive Entertainment

 The foundation of Warner Bros.
 Interactive Entertainment (WBIE) under Warner Bros. was announced on January 14, 2004, along with the WB Games (Warner Bros.
 Games) brand, under which WBIE would publish games.
 Jason Hall, previously of Monolith Productions, was named as its senior vice president.
 Before this, the Warner Bros.
 Interactive Entertainment brand was used by Warner Bros.
 Consumer Products for licensing purposes since 1995 with the video game tie-in of Batman Forever.
+The name was initially used as a brand name of WBCP.
 In 2003, Warner Bros. co-published its first title Looney Tunes: Back in Action as part of a partnership with the Electronic Arts subsidiary EA Distribution, becoming the first title published by Warner Bros.
 Interactive Entertainment.
-In August, Warner Bros. purchased Monolith Productions, becoming their first self-owned game developer.
+In August, Warner Bros. purchased Monolith Productions, becoming its first self-owned game developer.

 In 2005, the first game that Monolith developed in conjunction with Warner Bros. was The Matrix Online, which Sega helped co-publish.
 In July, Warner Bros.
 Interactive Entertainment announced the release of its first self-published title, Friends: The One with All the Trivia, for Microsoft Windows and the PlayStation 2, on November 15, 2005.
 The game would be distributed through Warner Home Video, and would tie-in with the release of the Friends complete series DVD boxset.
 In October, Warner Bros. created Warner Bros.
 Home Entertainment and WBIE was transferred as part of it.